Candle Burning Info, Tips and Safety

 Candles discolor or fade when they are exposed to intense light for extended periods.
 We do not recommend displaying your candles for long periods in direct sunlight, fluorescent lighting or other strong illumination.
 Thankfully, our candles sell through quickly in stores instead of sitting on the store shelf.

 Wax will soften in temperatures over 80 degrees Fahrenheit.
-This may cause most taper candles to bend, but not our "Palm Tapers™.
+This may cause most taper candles to bend, but not our "Coconut Tapers™.
 If you don't intend to use a candle any time soon, store it in a cool, dry place.

 Why is my candle leaving wax on the sides of the container as it burns?